OpenMDAO/dymos/joss/paper.md

 ![Model structure for a traditional optimal control problem](flow_charts/opt_control.png){width=45%}

-However, not all problems are can be handled in with such a compact implementation.
+However, not all problems can be handled with such a compact implementation.
 For example if the physical design problem included shaping of an airfoil using expensive numerical solutions to partial differential equations (PDE) to predict drag, then one would not want to embed that PDE solver into the dynamic model.
 Instead the user could set up a coupled model with the PDE solver going first, and passing a table of data to be interpolated to the dynamic model.
-This effectively splits calculations up into static and a dynamic components.
+This effectively splits calculations up into static and dynamic components.
 This implementation structure is called co-design.

-Traditionally, this a co-design implementation would be done via sequential optimization with a manual outer design iteration between the static and dynamic models, potentially with different teams of people working on each one.
+Traditionally, this co-design implementation would be done via sequential optimization with a manual outer design iteration between the static and dynamic models, potentially with different teams of people working on each one.
 One team would come up with a physical design using their own internal optimization setup.
 A second team takes the design and generates optimal control profiles for it.
 Of course, the iterations don't need to be manual.
 It is also possible to set up an iterative loop around static and dynamic models to converge the problem numerically.
-A sequential co-design implementation looks like this
+A sequential co-design implementation looks like this:

 ![Model structure for a sequential co-design problem](flow_charts/sequential_co_design.png){width=100%}